-The new Fields Center, located at 58 Prospect Avenue, opened in 2009.
+The Fields Center, located at 58 Prospect Avenue, opened in 2009.
 The renovated building was designed with the specific needs of the Fields Center in mind.
 One exciting feature is a visual arts gallery that allows the center to host exhibits.
 The facility also features large and small multipurpose rooms, a seminar room, a library with computers, a reception area and storage space for student groups.
 Students, faculty and staff can reserve rooms for events and programs.

 Class of 1985 Meeting Room, 105

 Located on the first floor, this flexible space can accommodate up to 35 for a small lecture.
 The room has a screen and mobile audiovisual set-up.
 This space was named by Mrs. Edgar Lupfer W42 in honor of her son, Jonathan B. Lupfer ’85, and his class.